Best Juventus Players of All Time

 Boniperti gave it all for Juventus, having spent the entirety of his 15-year career at Juve.
 That’s why he is called ‘Mr. Juventus’..
 He still holds an honorary title in the club and he is undoubtedly one of the most

 legendary Juventus players ever

-Chiellini is another player who stayed with Juve during the tough times that followed the Calciopoli, and he is also one of the longest serving players in the history of the Old Lady.
-He is one of only two players among our list of
+Chiellini is another player who stayed with Juve during the tough times that followed the Calciopoli, and he is also one of the longest-serving players in the history of the Old Lady.

-.
-He is currently in his 16th year at the club, having arrived at the club from Fiorentina in 2005.
+Chiellini spent most of his career playing for Juventus.
+Having arrived at the club from Fiorentina in 2005.
 He immediately became a regular under the management of Capello in 2005-06 season and won his first scudetto (which was later revoked and given to Inter).
 He stayed with Juve and it was in Serie B that he cemented his place as Juventus’ regular defender.
-A place he hasn’t lost yet.

 He tasted his first real domestic success in 2011, where he was an integral part in Juventus winning the Serie A again.
-He liked it so much that he has repeated the feat every year since.
 He has won an incredible amount of 9 scudetti with Juve.
-His partnership with Barzagli and Bonucci backed by Buffon in the goal has made Juventus’ backline the most important factor in Juventus’ 9-year consecutive Serie A wins.
+His partnership with Barzagli and Bonucci backed by Buffon in the goal made Juventus’ backline the most important factor in Juventus’ 9-year consecutive Serie A wins.

 were reason enough for him to win both the Ballon d’Or and the World Player of the Year award in 1982.

 In his first full season after the World Cup he helped Juventus win the Coppa Italia and reach European Cup final (now known as the Champions League) by becoming top goal scorer in both competitions.